 My name is Chris Mason.
 I am an activist for lesbian, gay, bisexual, and transgender (LGBT) rights; a documentary filmmaker; and an aspiring author.
-I am the founder of Phelps-A-Thon.com, Progressive Approach, Inc., TakeMassAction, Bated Breath Films, co-founder of Join The Impact Massachusetts, and the filmmaker behind The Driving Equality Project.
+I am the founder of Progressive Approach, Inc., TakeMassAction, Phelps-A-Thons, Bated Breath Films, co-founder of Join The Impact Massachusetts, and the filmmaker of the documentary film, Driving Equality Across America.

 I grew up in the small town of Lunenburg, Massachusetts, son of Karen and Tom Mason.
 I am the third of four children.
 At age 9, I started an organization named S.C.A.R.F (Save Condemned Amazon Rain-Forest).
 I recruited members and together we canvassed door-to-door to raise money.
 With the money we raised, S.C.A.R.F. was able to buy and preserve an acre of land in the Amazon rainforest.
 In 1996, at age 14, I came out to my parents, friends, family, and classmates.
 At age 15, I started a campaign to expel military recruiters from my high school based on the school district's non-discrimination policy.
 I was the president of the school's gay/straight alliance and worked to educate others at school and in the community on LGBT issues.
 After high school, I traveled for a few years then attended Bunker Hill Community College and Tufts University.

 I love traveling, road-trips, flying kites, hiking, camping, NPR, the Red Sox, classic cars and motorcycles.
 Check out the About Chris page to learn more about me.